 Type 01: Calcium Hypochlorite or Cal-Hypo

-This type of chlorine is the most economical pool shock which dissolves very quickly.
+This type of chlorine is the most economical shock which dissolves very quickly.
 It also prevents the increase of cyanuric acid level in the pool.
 The strength level of this pool shock is 65 to 73 percent.
-It is also non stabilized pool shock.
+It is also non stabilized shock.

 Unique Features of Calcium hypochlorite